portworx/px-docs/scheduler/kubernetes/Monitoring Portworx using Prometheus.md

 - Alertmanager
 The Alertmanager CRD allows the definition of an Alertmanager instance within the kubernetes cluster.
 The alertmanager expects a valid configuration in the form of a `secret` called `alertmanager-name`

+## About Grafana
+Grafana is a dashboarding and visualization tool with integrations to several timeseries datasources.
+It is used to create dashboards for the monitoring data with customisable visualizations.
+We would use Prometheus as the source of data to view Portworx monitoring metrics.

 ### Prerequisites
 - A running Portworx cluster.

 #### Install the Prometheus Operator
-Create a file named `prometheus-operator.yaml` with the below contents and apply the spec on your kubernetes cluster.
+Create a file named `prometheus-operator.yaml` with the below contents and apply the spec .

 ```
 apiVersion: rbac.authorization.k8s.io/v1beta1